|Tuberization Photoperiod||Short Day|

-Solanum cajamarquense (cajamarquense indicating that it comes from the region of Cajamarca) is an unusual speces, with a small distribution in northern Peru.
+Solanum cajamarquense is an unusual speces, with a small distribution in northern Peru.
 It grows at mid-elevations of the Andes from about 6500 to 8500 feet.
 Plants roughly 16 to 20 inches tall.
 Stolons long, exceeding two feet.
 Tubers small and moniliform, like beads on a string.
 Flowers white.
 Berries small, less than 1/2 inch, round, striped.
+The specific epithet, cajamarquense, refers to Cajamarca Department, Peru.

 Li (2018) placed this species in Clade 3, a group of Andean diploids, but closely neighboring Clade 1+2, North American 1EBN diploid species.